handcraftsman/GeneticGo/README.md

 	import "github.com/handcraftsman/GeneticGo"

+	solver := new(genetic.Solver)
+	solver.MaxSecondsToRunWithoutImprovement = 20 // you decide
+	solver.LowerFitnessesAreBetter = true // you decide

+	// create a fitness function
+	getFitness := func(candidate string) int {
+		return ?? // evaluate the candidate and return a fitness value }

+	// create a display function
+	display := func(genes string) {
+		println(??) // provide some output to the user if desired }

+	// each gene is a single character geneSet := "abc123..." // you decide the set of valid genes numberOfChromosomes := 10 // you decide
+	numberOfGenesInAChromosome := 1 // you decide

+	// if your problem can be solved with a fixed number of genes: var result = solver.GetBest(getFitness, display, geneSet, numberOfChromosomes, numberOfGenesInAChromosome)

+	maxRoundsWithoutImprovement := 10 // you decide
+	bestPossibleFitness := 0 // you decide

+	// alternatively, if you want the gene sequence to grow as necessary var result = solver.GetBestUsingHillClimbing(getFitness, display, geneSet, maxRoundsWithoutImprovement, numberOfGenesInAChromosome, bestPossibleFitness)

 ## Sample programs (in order of genetic complexity)

 - string_duplication.go - duplicates a string, see [related blog post](http://handcraftsman.wordpress.com/2012/03/27/first-program-in-go-simple-genetic-solver/)